The Naked Jungle: Production

-In November 1952, George Pal announced he would adapt the short story "Leiningen Versus the Ants" into a feature film, with Philip Yordan to write the screenplay.
+George Pal had a good experience working on Houdini with writer Phil Yordan and asked Yordan if the author knew of any short stories that might make good films.
+Yordan told him "Leiningen Versus the Ants" but said he had been unable to find the author.
+Pal succeeded in doing this and obtained the rights for $6,000.
+In November 1952, Pal announced he would adapt the short story "Leiningen Versus the Ants" into a feature film, with Yordan to write the screenplay.

+Paramount wanted Joseph H. Lewis to direct but he clashed with Pal and Byron Haskin was hired instead.

 In March 1953, Charlton Heston was announced as the male lead.
 In May 1953, Teddi Sherman was reportedly working on the script.
 The screenplay was co-written by Ranald MacDougall and the blacklisted writer Ben Maddow.

 William Conrad, who had starred as Leiningen in adaptations of Stephenson's story for the radio programs Escape and Suspense, appears in the film as the district commissioner (this was announced in July 1953).

 The unique "sound" of the ants devouring everything in their path was created by swirling a straw in a glass of water with crushed ice, which was then amplified.
 Much of the Rio Negro (Amazon) jungle riverscape, as well as the bridge dynamiting and sluice scenes, are second-unit stock footage shot in Florahome, Florida.